 Hornstein alumni find employment in a wide variety of Jewish communal institutions, both well-established and "start-ups".
-They include federations, JCCs, synagogues, family foundations, Jewish education settings, camps, and Hillels.
+They include federations, JCCs, synagogues, family foundations, Jewish education settings, camps and Hillels.
 Hornstein boasts an exemplary job placement rate and has a supportive alumni network in North America and beyond.
-Visit our Career Opportunities page to learn more about where Hornstein alumni are today.

 Yes.
 There are special procedures related to admissions for international students as well as specific U.S. government regulations and policies concerning entry into the country and student conduct while here.